corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/node-administration.md

 ## Logging

 Corda's logging component is [Log4j 2](https://logging.apache.org/log4j/2.x/), and uses an [SLF4J ](https://www.slf4j.org/interface)
 interface as its abstraction layer.
-The latest Corda logging config file can be found on [GitHub](https://github.com/corda/corda/blob/release/os/4.10/config/dev/log4j2.xml).
+The latest Corda logging configuration file can be found on [GitHub](https://github.com/corda/corda/blob/release/os/4.10/config/dev/log4j2.xml).

 * Default node log files are stored to the `logs` subdirectory of the working directory and are rotated from time to time.
 * Passing the `--log-to-console` command line flag logs printing to the console.